RGunasekaran21249030/Ragunath.Gunasekaran/index.md

 ### 8. Binary classification example Classifying movie reviews - keras
 [Github location](https://github.com/RGunasekaran21249030/dsc650)

-As part of Big Data Project,I have set up the of data infrastructure and formed a process to refine data into usable datasets.Also built the predictive modeling pipeline by using Keras and Tensorflow.
+As part of Big Data Project, I have set up the of data infrastructure and formed a process to refine data into usable datasets.Also built the predictive modeling pipeline by using Keras and Tensorflow.

 <img src="Big Data.PNG"/>